-- Bake crust in oven for 7 minutes.
-Remove from oven and set aside; Reduce oven temperature to 350° F.
+- Bake crust at 425° F. for 6-7 minutes.
+Remove from oven and set aside.
+Reduce the oven temperature to 350° F.

-- Meanwhile, blanch asparagus spears by cooking them in the boiling water for 3 minutes.
-While asparagus cooks, prepare an ice water bath.
-After 3 minutes, plunge asparagus into an ice water bath to stop the cooking.
-Drain in a colander and and cool.
+- Blanch the asparagus spears by boiling them in water for 2 minutes, and then place them immediately into an ice water bath to stop the cooking.

-- Cut the asparagus into pieces about 1/2 inch long.
+- Drain and cool.
+Cut the asparagus into 1/2-inch pieces.

-- Whisk together eggs, cream, salt, basil and cayenne; pour over asparagus mixture.
+- Whisk together eggs, cream, salt, tarragon, and cayenne; pour over asparagus mixture.

-- Bake at 325° for 30-35 minutes, or until a knife inserted near the center comes out clean.
+- Bake at 350° for 25-35 minutes, or until a knife inserted near the center of the quiche comes out clean.

-- Let quiche stand for 10 minutes before cutting.
+- Let quiche sit for 10 minutes before cutting.

 This asparagus quiche post, originally published on 11/30/2011, is now updated with improved photography and content.
 Enjoy!